stefan-hoeck/idris2-rhone/src/Doc/Basics.md

-is the following: It takes a value of an input type `a` runs an effectful computation in monadic context `m`, and returns a result of type `b` together with a new monadic streaming function, which will then be used to process the next piece of input.
+is the following: It takes a value of an input type `a` runs an effectful computation in monadic context `m`, and returns a result of type `b` together with a new monadic stream function, which will then be used to process the next piece of input.

 So MSFs describe effectful computations *the structure of